GrizzHacks/Beginners-Portal/Pokedex/README.md

 ```
 If you've done it correctly, you should be seeing an error message of "cannot find symbol" in Netbeans.
 We'll fix that in one second.

 What we've done here is create a constructor.
 When we create a new Pokemon entry, we'll be supplying the name of the Pokemon, its national number, a description, its height, and its evolutions.
-That information is passed in as parameters, those values in between the parenthesis.
+That information is passed through parameters - those variables in between the parenthesis.
 The information in the parameters are now called arguements, and are then assigned to the data within the class (shown via `pokemonName = name`). `pokemonName` is data that exists within the class - called instance data - while `name` is an arguement.

 > As an example, say we want to create an entry for Pikachu.
 When we create our object, we'll be passing it in like this:
 > `Pokemon("Pikachu", 25, "Mouse Pokemon", 0.4, "Pichu, Raichu")`.